huaizhenkou/huaizhenkou.github.io/_pages/includes/intro.md

 My research interest includes speech synthesis, neural machine translation and automatic music generation.
 I have published more than 30 papers <a href='https://scholar.google.com/citations?user=4FA6C0AAAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2FRayeRen%2Frayeren.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top international AI conferences such as NeurIPS, ICML, ICLR, KDD.

 To promote the communication among the Chinese ML & NLP community, we (along with other 11 young scholars worldwide) founded the [MLNLP community](https://space.bilibili.com/168887299) in 2021.
-I am honored to be one of the chairs of the MLNLP committee.
+I am honored to be one of the chairs of the MLNLP committee.-->

+I am currently pursuing a doctoral degree in the School of Computer Science and Engineering at Nanjing University of Science and Technology, under the supervision of Professor Xu Jian (Ph.D., Ph.D. supervisor).
+My research interests include but are not limited to: recommendation systems, natural language processing, and graph neural networks.
+To date, I have published over 10 academic papers in journals such as ASC and KBS, with a total citation count exceeding 300.
+If you are seeking any form of **academic cooperation**, please feel free to email me at [huaizhenkou@njust.edu.cn](mailto:huaizhenkou@njust.edu.cn).

+Prior to this, I obtained my bachelor's degree in 2018 from Qufu Normal University under the guidance of Lecturer Cao Zhenzhong.
+In 2020, I earned my master's degree from Qufu Normal University, supervised by Professor Qi Lianyong (Ph.D., Ph.D. supervisor, currently affiliated with China University of Petroleum, East China).
+In addition, I have closely collaborated with Gong Wenwen (postdoctoral researcher at Tsinghua University), Xu Yanwei (Ph.D. candidate at Tianjin University), Liu Hanwen (Ph.D. candidate at Nanjing University of Science and Technology), Lu Zeyu (Ph.D. candidate at Nanjing University), Wang Lina (Ph.D. candidate at Shandong University), and Liu Yuwen (Ph.D. candidate at China University of Petroleum, East China).